sfox1975/Udacity-DAND-Project-6/README.md

 ## Feedback

-A key part of the iterative process of developing this graphic was to obtain outside feedback.
+A key part of the iterative process of developing this graphic was to obtain and incorporate outside feedback.
 For this project, I obtained feedback from three people.
 In each case, the person reviewed and commented on the Take 1 and Take 3 versions of the graphic.
 Their feedback shaped the changes I made at each step of the design process.

 ### Friend 1 Feedback